a luncheon address by

 Everyone knows about St. Patrick, the man who drove the snakes out of Ireland, defeated fierce druids in contests of magic, and used the shamrock to explain the Christian Trinity to the pagan Irish.
 It’s a great story, but none of it is true.
 Not only were there never any snakes in Ireland, but Patrick wasn’t even Irish.
 The real story of this saint—pirates, murder, slavery, escape, and the struggles of faith against all odds—is even better.

-Philip Freeman is the Orlando W. Qualley Chair of Classical Languages at Luther College.
+Philip Freeman is the Fletcher Jones Chair of Western Culture at Pepperdine University.
 He holds a PhD from Harvard University and is the author of a dozen books on the ancient world, including St. Patrick of Ireland and Oh My Gods: A Modern Retelling of Greek and Roman Myths.
 He is a regular guest on National Public Radio and has written essays about Greece and Rome for The Wall Street Journal and The New York Times.